unixwinbsd/WebCrawler-NodeJS-FreeBSD/README.md

 ```
 Then simply follow the instructions.
 The program will ask you for a URL.
 Enter the URL you want to crawl.
 The program will then crawl the URL and all its subpages.
 It will then output the results to the terminal and export them to .csv files.
 The files will be saved in the reports directory.

-## To Do
-- The program currently treats www.example.com and example.com as different domains.
-This should be fixed.
-- Optional: Add concurrency to speed up the crawling process.
-Currently, it only crawls one page at a time which is why it takes the program quite a long time to crawl larger sites with lots of subpages.
-- Optional: Have it create a broken link report.
-This can be useful to analyze the health of a website.
-- Optional: Have it create a sitemap.
-This can be useful to get a more intuitive overview all the pages on a website.

 ## How to Contribute
 Contributions are always welcome!
 Please check the Code of Conduct .